• Skip to primary navigation

 I also added a little homemade bacon brittle to the cookie dough to add a little salt and smokiness to the cookies, but it's entirely optional.
 I ground it down in the food processor into a fine but still granular mixture.
 This popcorn brittle could also work here, which makes pretty awesome popcorn brittle brownies.

-It's very important to scrape down the bowl between each addition to make sure that all the ingredients are combined and whipped together sufficiently.
+Tip: It's very important to scrape down the bowl between each addition to make sure that all the ingredients are combined and whipped together sufficiently.
+Use a large flexible spatula for this.
 If you don't spend enough time on the creaming step, your cookies may spread too much and the texture will be off.
+If you struggle with this, read about the reasons cookies spread.

 A sheet pan of freshly baked maple coookies.